Azure-Samples/MachineLearningSamples-tdsp/Docs/Using-TDSP-in-Vienna.md

 ![Fill in project information](./Images/Instantiation_Step2.JPG)

 #### Examine the TDSP project structure
 After your new project is created (usually in a few seconds), examine its structure.
-This structure is derived from the TDSP structure published [here](https://github.com/Azure/Azure-TDSP-ProjectTemplate), but with some simplifications.
+This structure is derived from the TDSP structure published [here](https://github.com/Azure/Azure-TDSP-ProjectTemplate), with some simplifications.
 For example, several of the document templates are merged into one markdown, namely, [ProjectReport.md](../ProjectReport.md).
+Note however, all the aspects of standardized documentation for business understanding, the stages of the TDSP lifecyle, data location, definition, and architecture are contained in this documentation template.

 ![Fill in project information](./Images/Instantiation_Step3.JPG)